pavpanchekha/typed.py/README.txt

     def is(self, x):
         return True

 Because, after all, everything is an object.
-Not that `a priori`, objects have no type; one can only ask a type if an object is an instance.
+Note that `a priori`, objects have no type; one can only ask a type if an object is an instance.
 This is why they are called `inquisitive`: you always have to ask if you want to know if an object is an instance of something.